James J. Storrow: Labor issues

+Boston City Council

+On May 24, 1915, the Boston City Council chose Storrow to fill the vacancy caused by the death of William H. Woods.
+He received the votes of all six of the council's Good Government Association members and Daniel J. Gallagher and Patrick A. Kearns each received a vote from the non-GGA councilors.
+He ran for a full three-year term that November and received the most votes of the eight candidates running for the three council seats.
+He was elected council president in 1917.
+He chose not to run for reelection in 1918.

+Fuel administrator

+During World War I, Storrow served as chairman of the state committee on public safety, was the state's fuel administrator, and was the federal fuel administrator for New England.
+Storrow organized a system of fuel distribution for Massachusetts and wrote and enforced the rules regarding fuel restrictions in all of New England.

+In 1922, Governor Channing Cox named Storrow chairman of an advisory coal committee that was in charge of rationing coal during the UMW General coal strike.
+During this time, Storrow was the consignee of all coal shipped into the state.

+Railroad consolidation

+In 1922, Cox appointed Storrow to chair the Massachusetts committee for consolidation of New England railroads.
+He also chaired the joint New England railroad committee, which in 1924 recommended the consolidation of all of the region's railroads.

+Boy Scouts of America

-Storrow became the second national president of the Boy Scouts of America, serving from 1925 until his death in 1926.
+In 1919, Storrow was elected to the National Executive Board of the Boy Scouts of America.
+He became the second national president of the Boy Scouts of America, serving from 1925 until his death in 1926.
 He posthumously received the fifth Silver Buffalo Award, presented in 1926.

 Death and legacy

-Storrow died in New York City, survived by his wife and son.
-He was buried at Lincoln Cemetery in Middlesex County, Massachusetts, and Helen commissioned a sculpture Boy and His Dog by Cyrus Dallin as a memorial to him that was placed close by.
+Storrow died at the Plaza Hotel in New York City on March 13, 1926, survived by his wife and son.
+He was buried at Lincoln Cemetery in Lincoln, Massachusetts, and Helen commissioned a sculpture, Boy and His Dog by Cyrus Dallin, as a memorial to him that was placed close by.
 She was interred beside him after her death in 1944.

 Storrow Drive, a highway that now runs along the Charles River, is named for him, despite his never having advocated such a highway and his wife's vocal opposition to it.